Facebook algorithm changes frequently make brands jump through hoops to ensure their content is visible.

+With more than 1.5 billion users logging into the platform daily, it should be obvious that Facebook is still the most powerful social media platform.
+However, new policies and recent updates to the Facebook algorithm have left some users with a bad taste.
+This is certainly true for marketers or those who manage business pages.
 At the same time, many businesses have shifted their attention to other platforms like Pinterest and Twitter.
 Even in the midst of this shift, Facebook continues to dominate the market.
 We should also keep in mind that this platform owns Instagram.
-What’s more, many businesses continue to achieve results on Facebook and make immense progress in spite of the changes.
+Moreover, many businesses continue to achieve results on Facebook and make immense progress despite the changes.
+But what has changed exactly, and how can startups survive the more recent Facebook algorithm changes?

 1. Staying Focused on Likes, Comments, and Shares